The launch of Peoples Church Network, St. Louis and Cincinnati East

 Our Support Staff

 Tia first attended Peoples in 2014.
-She was born and raised in Montana but is proud to call Cincinnati her second home.
-She graduated from Trinity Bible College with her General Studies A.A..
-She will continue her studies in the fall of 2017, pursuing a degree in Graphic Design.
-Tia fully believe communication is the key to making any good thing work.
-She regularly volunteers with the Peeps Children's Ministry.
-When not working on communications for the church she loves to hang out with friends and he beloved dog, McAvoy Goobster.
+She was born and raised in Montana.
+She loves Cincinnati and it proud to call it her new home.
+She is working towards a degree in Graphic Design Tia fully believes communication is the key to making any good thing work.
+You can see her most Sundays leading the Hospitality Team.
+When not working on communications for the church she loves to hang out with friends and her beloved dog, McAvoy Goobster.

 Vesta has been attending Peoples Church since 2000.
 Her adult son, Christian and his wife, Regina, attend here as well.
 She has been blessed to serve as Administrative Assistant for the worship department since 2001.
 This is an area about which she is passionate, and she considers it a privilege to be able to serve Peoples Church doing something that she loves; worship.